What was life like during the Iron Age?

 The Iron Age in Britain ran from around 800 BCE until the Roman invasion in 43 AD, though it took around 40 years for the Romans to conquer the country and spread their technology of how to make steel.
 Before they turned up the country was divided into a number of smaller kingdoms or independent town states that governed themselves.
 We will never truly know what life was like back in the Iron Age but the huge amount of archeological digs and research into the subject gives us a good idea.

-Here’s a few of the different roles people would have played back in the Iron Age and just how difficult it would have been to simply stay alive.
+Here are a few of the roles people would have played back in the Iron Age and just how difficult it would have been to stay alive.

 Farmer